Pandia Health

 More Information Modal

-We also created a series of overview pages at the beginning of each section because we noticed that users had a tendency to forget which documents they needed unless they were reminded.
+We also created a series of overview pages at the beginning of each section because we noticed that users had a tendency to forget which documents they needed due to interruptions.

 Overview Pages

 Based on our research, users were often trying to complete this sign-up process quickly on a mobile device.
-To ease anxiety and frustration, we created a progress bar that allowed users to anticipate next steps and gauge completion time.
+To ease frustration from the long sign-up process, we created a progress bar that allowed users to anticipate next steps and gauge completion time.

 Old Progress Bar